 - Tap Insert Photo or Video.

-- This takes you to the Photos app.
+- This lets you browse your photo and video library.
 Browse through it until you find the one (or ones) you want to send.

-- Tap it and then tap Choose.
+- Tap it and then tap Choose (or Cancel if you decide you want to send a different one).
 The photo or video will be attached to your email.

 On iOS 5

-Things are pretty different on iOS 5 or lower.
-In that, you won't find a button in the iPhone email program to add attachments to messages.
+Things are pretty different on iOS 5 or earlier.
+In those versions of the iOS, you won't find a button in the iPhone email program to add attachments to messages.
 Instead, you have to create them in other apps.

 Not all apps support emailing content, but those that do have an icon that looks like a box with a curved arrow coming out of the right side of it.
 Tap that icon to pop up a list of options for sharing content.
 Email is one in most cases.
 Tap that and you'll be taken to a new email message with the item attached.
 At that point, write the message as you normally would and send it.